Rodney Smith (running back)

-Rodney Smith (born February 28, 1996) is an American former professional football running back who played in the National Football League (NFL) for two seasons.
+Rodney Smith (born February 28, 1996) is an American former professional football player who was a running back in the National Football League (NFL) for two seasons.
 He played college football for the Minnesota Golden Gophers.

 Early life

 A 2014 graduate of Mundy's Mill High School, Smith played both football and baseball.
 As a senior, Smith helped lead Mundy's Mill to its best record to date, 8–5, while rushing for 261 times for 2,201 yards and earning first team all-state honors.
 As a baseball player, Smith finished his career by being named the Region 4-AAAAA Player of the Year in Georgia.

 As a recruit, Smith was ranked a three-star prospect and the 71st best running back in the 2014 recruiting class by 247Sports.
 Smith was also rated as a three-star prospect by ESPN and Scout, while Rivals listed him as a two-star prospect.
 Smith committed to Minnesota over offers from East Carolina, Southern Miss, and others, citing the prestige of a Big Ten degree and Minnesota's physical rushing-based offense as key reasons for his decision.